mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 You can find this repo in the pom.xml file and the oracle jar file in the dependencies directory which means it is safe for anyone we use this project.

-After pulling it, He should run `mvn validate` to create the local repo and then we can package and run our app.
+After pulling it, He should run `mvn clean package` to create the local repo and then we can run our app.

 ### sql directory